-Wrestler murder case: 4 associates of Sushil Kumar arrested
+Wrestler Murder Case: 4 Associates Of Sushil Kumar Arrested

 In 2011, he was arrested after a brief encounter and 32 illegal fire arms (7 pistols and 25 country made pistols) were recovered from him.
 In jail he came in contact with Kala Asauda and thereafter, supplied weapons to his gang members, the police official said.

 "He was arrested many a times with associates of Kala in various cases.
 Now he joined Bhupender to strengthen Kala Asauda Gang.
-He is previously involved in four cases," the official added.
+He is previously involved in four cases," the official added.—IANS